Amanda Lane, Executive Director

 Michael Reeber, Board Member

-Michael Reeber first learned of CRP during a trip to Jordan in October 2016.
-Impressed with the community outreach of the program, its holistic approach to helping all refugees AND their host neighborhoods, he has been a supporter of CRP since that fact finding mission.
-He joined the Board in 2019.
-Prior to joining the Board, Michael was a founder and portfolio manager of two hedge funds.
-Prior to that, he was an executive at Deutsche Bank where he worked in NYC and Tokyo, and Salomon Brothers Inc. He received a Bachelors and Masters degree in Engineering from Cornell University and an MBA from NYU.
-He lives in Westchester, NY.
+Michael Reeber joined the CRP Board in 2019, after having first come across and been impressed by CRP during a trip to Jordan in October 2016.
+Prior to joining the CRP Board, Michael was a founder and portfolio manager of two hedge funds.
+He had also previously served as an executive at Deutsche Bank and Salomon Brothers.
+He has a Bachelors and a Master’s degree in engineering from Cornell University, and an MBA from New York University.

 Allison Monroe, Board Member